A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: References

-\leavevmode\vadjust pre{\hypertarget{ref-uncertainty}{}} Saisana, M., A. Saltelli, and S. Tarantola.
+Saisana, M., A. Saltelli, and S. Tarantola.
 2005. {``{Uncertainty and Sensitivity Analysis Techniques as Tools for the Quality Assessment of Composite Indicators}.''} \emph{Journal of the Royal Statistical Society Series A: Statistics in Society} 168 (2): 307--23. \url{https://doi.org/10.1111/j.1467-985X.2005.00350.x}.